“Forgiving others is essential for spiritual growth”

 “I release all feelings of resentment toward…..
 They do not belong to me any more.
 I release all feelings of pain related to…..
 This pain does not belong to me any more.
 If ever they resurface, I promise to let them go”.

-This can be really difficult, so many people ask their spiritual allies to help them with this step – if you have guides or angels, ask them to take your pain from you.
+This can be really difficult, so many people ask their spiritual allies to help them with this step – if you have guides or angels, ask them to take your pain and angry emotion from you.

 4. Rebuild Boundaries

 Take some time to reflect on how you want your life and relationships to be different from now on, and what you can do to prevent similar pain or trauma being inflicted again.
 Once you have some clarity on what needs to change, it’s time to create some new boundaries, which means being certain of the kinds of treatment and behavior that you will and won’t accept.
 This may mean ending a relationship and cutting off contact.
 Or it may require careful and kind discussions to create a whole new framework for an existing one.